A Minimal Interpretation of the Galactic Cosmic-Ray Proton and Helium Spectra from GeV to PeV Energies: Abstract

 \section{Abstract}

-High-precision measurements of the cosmic-ray (CR) proton spectrum have revealed significant deviations from a simple power-law behaviour.
-These deviations are characterised by three prominent features: (i) a progressive spectral hardening above approximately 200 GeV, (ii) an excess between 10 and 30 TeV (the “multi-TeV bump”), followed by a sharp turnover around 100 TeV, and (iii) a pronounced structure between 0.1 and 10 PeV (the “PeV bump”).
-We propose a minimal two cosmic-ray population framework that consistently accounts for the observed CR proton spectrum across six decades in energy, from GeV to PeV.
-In this scenario, the spectral complexity arises naturally from a transition between two Galactic CR proton populations in the 10–100 TeV energy range.
-The low-energy population exhibits a sharp cutoff at tens of TeV, while a second, higher-energy population emerges and dominates above 100 TeV, terminating with a smooth exponential cutoff at approximately 6.5~PeV.
-This framework reproduces all observed spectral features without invoking contributions from nearby sources or requiring non-standard assumptions about particle acceleration or propagation.
-Recent gamma-ray observations of supernova remnants, star-forming regions, and microquasars provide plausible astrophysical candidates for the origin of the two CR components.
+High-precision measurements of the cosmic-ray (CR) proton and helium spectra have revealed significant deviations from a simple power law, characterized by multiple spectral features, including a hardening above $\sim$100~GeV, a broad excess in the multi-TeV range, and a pronounced structure at PeV energies.
+We propose a minimal phenomenological two-component cosmic-ray framework that consistently reproduces the main observed features of the proton and helium spectra across six decades in energy, with agreement at the level of $\sim 10 \%$ or better over most of the explored energy range.
+In this scenario, the spectral complexity arises from a transition between two Galactic CR populations in the 10~TeV–1~PeV energy range.
+The low-energy proton population exhibits a sharp cutoff at tens of TeV, while a second, higher-energy population emerges and dominates above 100~TeV, terminating with a smooth exponential cutoff at $\sim$6.5~PeV.
+The same two-component model applied to CR helium, with a slightly harder first component extending effectively to several hundred TeV and a second component that scales with the proton spectrum in magnetic rigidity, provides a consistent description of both the helium spectrum and the p/He ratio.
+This framework reproduces the main observed spectral features of CR protons and helium without invoking contributions from nearby sources or non-standard assumptions about CR acceleration or propagation.
+Recent gamma-ray observations of supernova remnants, star-forming regions, and microquasars offer plausible astrophysical sites for these two CR components.

 \keywords{cosmic rays --- supernova remnants --- stellar clusters --- microquasars --- gamma rays: Galaxy --- acceleration of particles}